cbg15589/CarND-Path-Planning-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ## Introduction
-The goal of this projecto is to drive a car in highway scenario.
+The goal of this project is to drive a car in a highway scenario.
 In this project we interact with a simulator that includes our own vehicle, the highway and some traffic.
-The simulator provide us with telemetry data of all the vehicles and the highway waypoints.
+The simulator provides us with telemetry data of all the vehicles and the highway waypoints.
 During the driving we must comply with some requirements:

 1. The vehicle must drive at least 4.32 miles without incident.
 2. The maximum speed must not be exceeded.
-3. The macimum acceleration and jerk must not be exceeded.
+3. The maximum acceleration and jerk must not be exceeded.
 4. The vehicle must not collide with other vehicles.
 5. The vehicle must be able to change lane.
-6. The vehicle must stay on it's lane.
+6. The vehicle must stay on its lane.

 ## Implementation